-After its debut in Parliament in July 2021, the Building Safety Act 202 (“BSA”) finally received royal ascent on 28 April 2022.
+After its debut in Parliament in July 2021, the Building Safety Act 202 (“BSA”) finally received royal ascent on 28 April 2022 and came into force on 28th June 2022.
+SA Law Construction Specialist Rob Ryall explains what the BSA entails.

 The BSA marks a shift in building safety and rights of recourse available to those who are affected by building safety defects alongside an array of other changes.
 It goes without saying that the introduction of the BSA pinpoints a landmark moment following the Grenfell Tower fire in West London on 14th June 2017; thought of as the worst disaster in modern UK history.